What Are PRO Tracks and Cue Sheets?

-A performance rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works publicly (such as in film, television, the web, and radio).
+A performance rights organization (PRO) collects royalties between copyright holders and parties who wish to use copyrighted works publicly in traditional broadcast (such as in film, television, and radio).

 Performing rights organizations monitor their members' music when it is performed on the radio.
 On radio, television, and in film performances, PROs use what is known as a cue sheet to keep track of whose music is used in which broadcast or film.